Exploration

 TangleGuard offers the capability to explore the source code as an interactive graph diagram.

-The Designer allows you to browse those diagrams.
+Within the Designer you can browse those diagram and configure it as you need.
 Those diagrams are interactive.
 You can move nodes and layers around as you like.
 Soon your custom node and layer arrangement will be persisted.
 Right now TangleGuard recalculates the layout each time a diagram gets opened.

 Package Overview